Saumya4321/CT-infection-GradCAM/README.md

 ## Future Work

-Some degree of attention spillover beyond the brain region is observed, particularly in severe cases.
+Some degree of attention spillover beyond the brain region is observed occasionally.
 While the primary focus remains within the anatomical boundaries, applying brain masks in future iterations could refine these activations further.